Teen girl questioned after missing Colorado boy found dead

 Jordan’s family called police Monday after he had been missing for a few hours.
 Officers searched a 20-block radius around the home, and a helicopter crew scanned open space and ponds in the area.

-Montoya said Wednesday that some investigators have worked 48 hours straight on the case.
+Montoya said Wednesday that some investigators had worked 48 hours straight on the case.

 “The emotional drain is very intense,” he said.
 “I felt it myself, and I know the investigators felt it.”